-BAL (Bushfire Attack Level) assessments
+BAL (Bushfire Attack Level)

-As a result of bush fires around the country, the WA State Government passed a law that if you are building in a bushfire prone area, you will be need to have a Bushfire Attack Level (BAL) assessment.
+As a result of bush fires around the country, the WA State Government passed a law that if you are building in a bushfire prone area, you will be need a Bushfire Attack Level (BAL) assessment.
 Central Avenue Homes has long time associations with leading experts in the Building industry who also help our clients receive the best advice at the lowest possible cost.

 A BAL assessment will take into account the following:-

-- slope of the land,
+- slope of the block,

 - Fire danger index for the region